4 Healthy Foods You Don’t Expect to Contain Aspartame and Artificial Sweeteners (2023 Update)

-Many of us have the best of intentions when it comes to eating well, so it is surprising to find that some seemingly healthy foods include artificial sweeteners in their ingredients.
-We went exploring down the grocery aisle recently, and here’s what we found:
+Many of us have the best of intentions when it comes to eating well.
+Since the WHO July 2023 announcement, we have received numerous requests on what healthy packaged foods contain aspartame and/or artificial sweeteners.
+Hence, we went exploring down the grocery aisle, and here’s what we found:

 The Bottom Line

 It pays to be a label reader!
-If you are interested in a product, spend a bit of time skimming the ingredient list, particularly if the product is of the “diet” or “light” variety.
-Companies do not always disclose their use of artificial sweeteners on the big, flashy front label of the product.
+If you are interested in a product, spend a bit of time skimming the ingredient list, particularly if the product is of the “diet”, “light”, or “Sugar-Free” variety.